dayan02dev/Blog_Recommendation_outline_generation/README.md

 - **Structured Outline Generation**: Create comprehensive blog outlines with sections, key points, and calls-to-action
 - **Export Options**: Download outlines as markdown or JSON files for easy integration with your content workflow
 - **User-friendly Interface**: Simple Streamlit-based UI for rapid interaction with the AI system
+- **Detailed Logging**: Comprehensive logging system for tracking agent performance and troubleshooting
+- **Clean UI**: Clearly separated content areas with borders and organized export options
+- **Reset Functionality**: Easy way to clear all generated content and start over

 ## 🏗️ Architecture